trelau/AFEM/docs/source/oml.rst

 tools used to create parts require a solid defining the common material of the part given its basis shape.
 Some tools are more automated and parametric and therefore need more information, like a reference surface or curve.
-The ``oml`` package, and more specifically the ``Body`` class, are intended to provide a single type that contains all necessary information.
+The ``oml`` package, and more specifically the :class:`.Body` class, are intended to provide a single type that contains all necessary information.
 The entities and tools can be imported by::

     from afem.oml import *

-The intent of the ``oml`` package and the ``Body`` class is best understood by manually building a solid shape that represents a basic wing as shown in the following example:
+The intent of the ``oml`` package and the :class:`.Body` class is best understood by manually building a solid shape that represents a basic wing as shown in the following example:

 .. code-block:: python